mianjunaid1223/PyReact/README.md

 ## Installation

 To use Pyreact, you need to have Python installed on your system.
-You can then install Pyreact using pip:
+You can download this repository and install the required libraries using the following command:

 ```
-You can download this repository and install the required libraries using the following command:

 pip install fastapi uvicorn watchdog beautifulsoup4